-The NFL sells rights to games occurring at specific times to different networks.
+The NFL sells the rights to games occurring at specific times to different networks.
 Thanks to each network paying a hefty sum for the rights to their games, the NFL generates approximately sixty percent of its revenue each year just from these broadcasting deals (Johnson, 2024).
-CBS has the rights to the Atlantic Football Conference games occurring Sunday Morning and afternoon, FOX has the rights for those times for the National football conference.
+CBS has the rights to the Atlantic Football Conference (AFC) games occurring Sunday Morning and afternoon, FOX has the rights for those times for the National Football Conference (NFC).
 If teams from each conference play each other, then whichever network owns the rights to the visiting team owns the rights to air the game.
 There are three “prime time” game slots per week, which belong to Amazon (Thursday night) Disney/ESPN (Monday Night) and NBC (Sunday Night).
-These primetime games are a one game slot in which every person in the world who has access to these networks will all watch the same game.
+These primetime games are a one game slot in which every person in the world who has access to these networks will all access the same game.
 However, for the Sunday morning games, there are as many as ten games occurring simultaneously, and the broadcasts are determined by location.
-In most cases, you will be able to watch the game of the team closest to your location on your purchase of whatever service you are watching.
-For example, a person who purchases cable services that include CBS/FOX in Washington will always be able to watch the Seattle Seahawks games on cable, since they are closest to the Seahawks.
+In most cases, you will be able to watch the game of the team closest to your location.
+For example, a person who purchases cable services that include CBS/FOX in Washington will always be able to watch the Seattle Seahawks games on cable since they are closest to the Seahawks.
 Every team has a home market, which is comprised of the metropolitan area around which the team is located.
-Currently, the only way to watch every game for a team in which a person does not live in their primary market is to purchase the NFL Sunday Ticket package, starting at $479.
+Currently, the only way to watch every game for a team in which a person does not live in their primary market is to purchase the NFL Sunday Ticket package, starting at $479 (Snider, 2024).
 This is of course in addition to either cable or other streaming services including the channels each respective media company owns for the prime-time games.